-Cut the fruit vertically around the center seed and not through it.
+Cut the fruit vertically around the centre seed and not through it.
 Then twist the fruit in a circular direction.
 It splits easily into 2 halves.
-Use a spoon and scoop out the flesh and consume it.
+Use a spoon to scoop out the flesh and consume it.

 What does Avocado taste like?

-Avocado has a buttery, creamy texture and a slightly nutty flavor.
+Avocado has a buttery, creamy texture and a slightly nutty flavour.

 Calories & Nutritional facts of the fruit:

 100gm of the fruit gives 144 kcal, 2.95gm protein, 1.75gm carbohydrates, 13.86 total fat, and 6.69gm of fiber.
 It also contains calcium, phosphorus, omega-3, sodium, potassium, vitamin C, and various other nutrients.